StudentTraineeCenter/edu-agent/docs/LOCAL_DEVELOPMENT.md

 **API server won't start**

 - Check all required environment variables are set
-- Verify Python version: `python --version` (should be 3.11+)
+- Verify Python version: `python --version` (should be 3.12+)
-- Check dependencies: `pip install -r requirements.txt`
+- Check dependencies: `uv sync`
 - Check for port conflicts: `lsof -i :8000`

 **Import errors**

-- Ensure virtual environment is activated
+- Ensure you are using `uv run` or your virtual environment is activated
-- Reinstall dependencies: `pip install -r requirements.txt --force-reinstall`
+- Reinstall dependencies: `uv sync`
 - Check Python path: `which python`

 **Azure service errors**